tngreene/XPlane2Blender-docs/v3.5/indepth/workflow-options.md

 A project can use multiple .blend files, each with multiple scenes, and each Scene can be in Layers Mode or Root Object Mode!
 Most people, however, keep things very simple - 1 .blend file with 1 Scene is enough

+## How does the exporter search for Blender Objects to include in the OBJ?

+Excluding all propreties and combinations of settings which could cause a Blender Object to be ignored for export:

+* In Layers Mode, the exporter will find all objects and their children in the current scene on each layer.
+* In Root Object the exporter will find all the specially marked "Root Objects" and their children.

 # How can I organize my project's Blender Objects?

 * Armature and Empty datablocks can be used to invisibly group and organize Meshs, Lamps, etc. If using Armatures, children can be parented to Armature's bones, or to the Armature datablock itself

 * Advanced trick: a Blender Object can be on multiple 3D View Layers.
 This may be confusing to keep track of or impossible depending on your export mode and LOD setup, but it can reduce duplicating data across layers

+* Don't forget about naming you Blender data well!

 Technically, Meshes and Lights can also be tools for grouping, but they will export directives in the OBJ which isn't recommend if all you are trying to do is organize your Blender Objects